npm/npm/doc/cli/json.md

 `devDependencies` hash.

 These things will be installed whenever the `--dev` configuration flag is set.
-This flag is set automatically when doing `npm link`, and can be managed like any other npm configuration param.
+This flag is set automatically when doing `npm link` or when doing `npm install` from the root of a package, and can be managed like any other npm configuration param.
 See `npm-config(1)` for more on the topic.

 ## bundledDependencies